DNoel26/Alien_Mathvasion/README.md

 * [Gameplay](#gameplay)

 ## Summary
 This project is a alien invasion type game, built from scratch using only HTML, CSS and JavaScript.
-It is designed to test the math skills of young children in a fan and exciting way.
+It is designed to test the math skills of young children in a fun and exciting way.
 It is currently hosted on Netlify and can be accessed via the link here: https://dnoelmathinvasiongame.netlify.app/html/gamescreen.html

 Note: To date, works best on Google Chrome and on a PC.
 Site is not yet fully responsive for mobile or tablet devices.
 All core functionality works but some minor features do not.
 In rare cases, the game does not start when a difficulty is selected.
 Hit refresh or F5 to get it working again.